 Tom serves as an Associate Judge of the Circuit Court of Cook County.
-He is assigned to the First Municipal District.
+He is assigned to the Law Division.
 Sworn in as a judge in 2000, he currently hears civil jury trials, after having presided over criminal jury trials from 2008 to 2009.
 He has presided over several hundred jury trials.
-Prior to hearing jury trials, he served in several civil and criminal assignments.
 In September 2012, he authored an opinion in a highly publicized First Amendment case involving the Occupy Chicago protests: City of Chicago v.
 Alexander.
 He has spearheaded the development of three court programs to assist self-represented litigants: CBA Summary Suspension Volunteer Program, the CARPLS Consumer Collection Self-Help Desk, and the CBA Municipal Court Pro Bono Panel program.

 Before becoming a judge, he clerked for the Honorable Mary Ann G. McMorrow (Loyola Law ’53) and served as an assistant public defender for thirteen years.
 He serves on the Illinois Judicial Ethics Committee.
 He has chaired both the CBA Chicago Bar Association (CBA) Professional Responsibility Committee and the Illinois State Bar Association (ISBA) Standing Committee on Professional Conduct.
 He coauthored an online annotation on Illinois Legal Ethics for Cornell Law School.
-He is also a past member of the ISBA Civil Practice Section Counsel.
 He served as the Reporter for the Illinois Supreme Court Committee on Professional Responsibility (1996-2000).

-Tom has taught at Loyola Law School since 1987, and has directed the Philip H. Corboy Trial Advocacy Fellowship since 1995.
-He currently teaches Illinois Litigation at Loyola.
+Tom has taught at Loyola Law School since 1987, and has directed the Philip H. Corboy Trial Advocacy Fellowship for twenty years from 1995-2016.
+He currently teaches Illinois Civil Litigation Practice at Loyola.
 He has taught Illinois Tax Litigation and Procedure, Professional Responsibility, Professional Responsibility Seminar, and Criminal Procedure at Loyola.
 He is a past recipient of the St. Robert Bellarmine Award for a distinguished young alumnus and is an honorary member of Loyola‘s Circle of Advocates.

-Tom serves on the Advisory Board of Loyola’s Joan and Bill Hank Center for the Catholic Intellectual Heritage.
+Tom serves on the Advisory Board of Loyola’s Hank Center for the Catholic Intellectual Heritage.
 He has spoken at many Hank Center presentations at both the Lakeshore and Water Tower campuses.
-At the 2011 Loyola Hank Center conference, “Revelation and Convergence: Flannery O'Connor Among the Philosophers and Theologians,” Tom presented a paper on O’Connor’s story “The Displaced Person.”
-In 2014, at the University of Illinois Chicago John Paul II Newman Center, he presented a talk entitled: “Flannery O'Connor's Transfiguring Vision.”

-Recipient of the Catholic Lawyers Guild of Chicago 2014 Catholic Lawyer of the Year Award, he has served on the Guild’s board since 1988.
+Tom serves as president of the Catholic Lawyers Guild of Chicago, which named him 2014 Catholic Lawyer of the Year; he has served on the Guild’s board since 1988.
 He is the past chair of the John Howard Association and the current vice-chair of the National Center for the Laity.
 He is the father of four boys and married to Anne Wicker.
 They live in Queen of Angels Parish in the Lincoln Square Neighborhood of Chicago.